steerpike/obsidian-brightcarvings/obsidian-brightcarvings/Nine Platform Engineering/Next steps for Observability.md

 Pros
 - Gets us on the board with Video
 - Gets us starting to deal with logs
-Cons
+- It's currently a pretty significant running cost Cons
 - Video hardest team to understand
+- Absolutely no idea if we can actually impact the costs significantly
+- Terrifyingly complex for a reduced team
 ### Embed with a Publishing team to improve existing telemetry
 Pros
 - Leverages Stu very well